 Informal Stage

 Many issues may be resolved amicably through an informal query, and applicants are welcome to explore their concern informally with RADA before deciding to proceed with a formal appeal or complaint.
-For informal queries about issues concerning an admissions decision, applicants should contact the Admissions Manager, admissions@rada.ac.uk.
+For informal queries about issues concerning an admissions decision, applicants should contact the Assistant Registrar, admissions@rada.ac.uk.

 Submitting a Stage One admissions complaint or appeal Stage One: Formal Stage